 Modifiers are a powerful feature that can affect the rendered view of a mesh object, without actually modifying the underlying geometry.
 To apply a modifier to an object, first select the object.
-Then go to the "Object Modifiers" controls in the Properties Editor frame.
-The button for selecting the Object Modifiers controls looks like a monkey wrench.
+Then go to the "Modifier Properties" controls in the Properties Editor.
+The button for selecting the Modifiers controls looks like a monkey wrench.
 Click the "Add Modifier" button to choose from a large selection of modifiers to be added to the object.
 I will mention only a few of them.
 In fact, I only understand a few of them myself.
-Here is a picture of the modifier controls after adding a modifier:
+Here is a picture of the modifier controls after adding two modifiers:

-You can add several modifiers to a mesh object.
-They will be applied one after the other to the mesh.
+When you apply several modifiers to a mesh, they will be applied one after the other in the order listed.
 Each modifier will take the result of the previous modifier as its starting point.

 When you click Add Modifier, you get a popup menu containing the available modifiers.
-Near the bottom of the popup menu, under the heading "Generate", you will see the "Subdivision Surface" modifier.
+Towards the bottom of the popup menu, under the heading "Generate", you will see the "Subdivision Surface" modifier.
 This modifier is useful for modeling shapes, particularly when used with extrusion.
 It makes a smoother shape that uses the original shape as an outline, sort of like the control points of a NURBS curve.
 Try adding a "Subdivision Surface" modifier to a cube that you have extruded a few times.
 When you do that, a small panel will appear under the "Add Modifier" button with controls for the modifier, as shown above.
-The "View" and "Render" buttons, under "Subdivisions," are important controls for sub-surfaces.
+The "Levels Viewport" and "Render" inputs are important controls for sub-surfaces.
 Increasing the level increases the number of polygons on the sub-surface, and hence its smoothness.
 The "Render" control selects the number of levels that will be used when an image of object is rendered.
-The "View" control selects how many levels you see in the 3D window, which you might want to make smaller than the render level to speed up drawing of the window.
-(Remember that if you want a really smooth appearance for a mesh, you should set it to use "Smooth Shading" instead of "Flat Shading.")
+The "Levels Viewport" control selects how many levels you see in the 3D window, which you might want to make smaller than the render level to speed up drawing of the window.
+(Remember that if you want a really smooth appearance for a mesh, you should set the mesh to use "Smooth Shading" instead of "Flat Shading.")

-The "X" icon on the right of the modifier controls can be used to delete the modifier from the object.
-You should also note the "Apply" button.
-If you click this button, the original mesh object will be discarded and replaced with the modified version of the surface.
+The "X" icon at the right end of the header for a modifier's control panel can be used to delete the modifier from the object.
+In the popup menu just to the left of the "X", you will find an "Apply" command.
+If you select that command, the original mesh object will be discarded and replaced with the modified version of the surface.
 This makes the modification permanent.
 The modifier will disappear from the modifier control panel.
 You might do this if you want to start editing the sub-surface itself—but you won't be able to get the original back (except with Undo).